 Add soaked rice, saffron with liquid, coriander, salt and water.

-Stir gently and close the pot with lid, turn knob to SEALING position.
+Stir gently and close the pot with the lid and turn the knob to the SEALING position.

-Set pressure cook mode, adjust timer to 5 minutes at high pressure.
+Set pressure cook mode and adjust the timer to 5 minutes at high pressure.

 Once the timer goes off, let pressure release naturally for 10 minutes.

-Turn knob to VENT position, wait until the pin located next to knob goes down.
+Turn the knob to the VENT position and wait until the pin located next to the knob goes down.

 Take the lid off the pot and fluff the rice.

-Serve delicious Indian saffron rice with any side dish of your choice.
+Serve delicious Indian saffron yellow rice with any side dish of your choice.

 Cooking time may vary depending on the type of burner you use and your expertise in the kitchen.

-For vegan saffron rice, swap oil or vegan butter for regular dairy butter.
+For vegan saffron rice, swap extra virgin olive oil or vegan butter for regular dairy butter.

 Grind saffron threads as much as you can in mortar and pestle and then soak them in warm water.
 This way you can extract maximum flavours and colour from saffron.